mvolkmann/blog/src/smalltalk.md

 is considered to be the first object-oriented programming (OOP) language.
 But Smalltalk was the first to make OOP popular.

+Running Smalltalk programs requires two parts, a virtual machine (VM) and an image.
+The VM is specific to the operating system being used.
+It reads and executes Smalltalk code found in an image file.

+Everything in Smalltalk is represented by an object, including classes and all GUI elements in the development environment.
+An image file can be thought of as a snapshot of the current state of the development environment.
+It describes a collection of all the active objects.
+During development, changes can be saved to the current image or to a new image.

 Smalltalk is perhaps most known for its incredible development tools.
 These support: